asimons04/tesseract/README.md

 ## Features
 - Full media support in feed and posts (Spotify, YouTube/Invidious/Piped, Soundcloud, etc).

+- Image/Media proxy
+  - Enhance user privacy, reduce bandwidth to other instances, and speed up serving content to your users.
+  - Note: Embedded content is not proxied, only avatars, logos, banners, images, and direct-link videos.
+  - Can cache any media proxied through it.
+  - Administrators must explicitly enable this module, and users must enable media proxying in their app settings.

 - Designed for desktop and mobile.
 All desktop features are available in mobile.